 Students are often surprised when I ask about their emotions.
 “Sifu, it’s my back that hurts!
 This is a physical problem!”
 It’s not true.
 Your back pain has an emotional component.
 I guarantee it.
 If you don’t deal with the emotional component, you won’t get rid of your back pain.

 I used to have terrible low back pain that started about the same time as my depression.
 At the time, it never occurred to me that the two could be linked.
-Now I know that if I hadn’t dealt with the emotional aspects, I never would have gotten rid of my back pain.
+Now I know that if I hadn’t dealt with the emotional aspects of depression, then I never would have gotten rid of my back pain.

 Did you know that back pain will affect 8 out of 10 Americans?
 That’s 250 million people!
 That’s all the proof I need to know that back pain isn’t just physical.
 If it were, then Western doctors would be able to do a better job of fixing it.